-There are aspects of the Corolla driving experience that don't let you forget you're in an economy car.
+There are aspects of the Toyota Corolla driving experience that don't let you forget you're in an economy car.
 Competitors like the Cruze, Civic and Mazda3, by comparison, make you feel like you're driving a more expensive car.

 The Corolla's drivetrain is a good example of this.
-In most trim levels, a 132-horsepower, 1.8-liter four-cylinder engine works with a continuously variable automatic transmission.
+In most trim levels, a 132-horsepower, 1.8-liter inline 4-cylinder engine works with a continuously variable automatic transmission.
 While I like the CVT's responsiveness, which helps make the most of the four-cylinder's power, its persistent droning sounds are a drag.
 The four-cylinder gets the car up to highway speeds reasonably well, but like other compact-car engines, it has modest power to spare for high-speed passing.

 The Corolla's ride quality also underwhelmed.
 Like many compact cars, the Corolla has a firm, controlled ride, but there's an unappealing brittleness to the Toyota's suspension tuning and you end up feeling more road imperfections than you'd care to.
 That said, the car is settled and confident at highway speeds and there's minimal body roll in corners.